jacanevaro/analysis_real_world_dataset/README.md

 # 🏠Predicting Apartment Prices Using Multiple Linear Regression 📈and Random Forest 🌳

-This project uses a dataset of apartment rentals from UC Irvine's Machine Learning Repository.
+This project was an assignment for my machine learning class.
+It uses a real-world publicly available dataset.

 ---